avajs/ava/contributing.md

 As a user of AVA you're the perfect candidate to help us improve our documentation.
 Typo corrections, error fixes, better explanations, more examples, etc. Open issues for things that could be improved.
 [Help translate our docs.](https://github.com/sindresorhus/ava-docs) Anything.
 Even improvements to this document.

+Use the [`docs` label](https://github.com/sindresorhus/ava/labels/docs) to find suggestions for what we'd love to see more documentation on.

 ### Improve issues

 Some issues are created with missing information, not reproducible, or plain invalid.
 Help make them easier to resolve.
 Handling issues takes a lot of time that we could rather spend on fixing bugs and adding features.